connexcs/docs/docs/developers/scriptforge.md

 * Time of Day Restrictions

 ## Usage
-ScriptForge was initially designed to run from the routing-engine only, however it is available for the following senarios:
+ScriptForge was initially designed to run from the routing-engine only, however it is available for the following scenarios:

 |Scenario|Usage|
 |---|---|